Baked Cinnamon Sugar Donuts

 Two Parts to Baked Cinnamon Sugar Donuts

-- Donuts: We’re using my standard baked donut recipe as the base.
-It’s what I use for my baked maple donuts, chocolate frosted donuts, lemon poppy seed donuts, and banana donuts.
+1. Donuts: We’re using my standard baked donut recipe as the base.
+It’s what I use for my baked maple donutschocolate frosted donuts, lemon poppy seed donuts, and banana donuts.
 In fact, today’s donuts are just like my chai spice donuts but without the chai spices.
 It’s a very thick batter that produces tight-crumbed, cakey donuts.
 You’ll need a small handful of basic ingredients like flour, egg, leaveners, and milk.
 I like to add a little Greek yogurt to the donut batter for a moisture punch (sour cream works too) and prefer sweetening them with brown sugar.
-Add cinnamon as well as a little nutmeg– it truly gives these donuts that special bakery taste and aroma.
+Add cinnamon as well as a little nutmeg—it truly gives these donuts that special bakery taste and aroma.

-- Cinnamon Sugar Topping: A mixture of cinnamon and sugar finishes off these donuts.
+2. Cinnamon Sugar Topping: A mixture of cinnamon and sugar finishes off these donuts.
 Dip each donut into melted butter, then generously dunk each into the cinnamon sugar.
 If you love this cinnamon sugar addition, you will flip for these Nutella stuffed cinnamon sugar muffins!
 Prefer icing on your donuts instead?
-Cinnamon bun donuts with vanilla glaze are for you!
+Try my strawberry, chocolate, and vanilla donut frostings instead.

 Quick Overview: How to Make Baked Cinnamon Sugar Donuts

-You only need a couple bowls and a spatula– no mixer required.
+You only need a couple bowls and a silicone spatula—no mixer required.

 No donut pan?
 Use a muffin pan instead!
 For 8-10 donut muffins, bake at 350°F (177°C) for 18-20 minutes or until lightly browned.